newrelic/entity-definitions/docs/relationship_synthesis.md

 #### Dealing with unknown infrastructure types

-Due to an internal limitation, we cannot precisely know the type for some infrastructure entity domainTypes.
+Due to internal limitations, we cannot precisely know the type for some infrastructure entity domainTypes.
 Due to that, we need to provide type hints for relationships in some scenarios.
 Below we explain how to overcome this issue by resolver type.

-#### INFRA-NA for extractGuid
+##### INFRA-NA for extractGuid

 In case the resolved GUID corresponds to an `INFRA-NA` GUID, it is necessary to supply the actual type associated with the GUID.
 This can be accomplished by providing a second field that either specifies